Rental assistance in Cleveland Ohio region.

 Frontline Services has rental assistance for veterans and their families only.
 SSVF is a housing program that can both prevent evictions and rehouse homeless veterans.
 Everything from motel vouchers to one time grants for mortgages, paying rental arrears, furniture, and deposits are offered.
 Address is 1701 Payne Ave., Cleveland, Ohio 44114, or dial 216-623-6555.

 Veterans Service Commission of Cuyahoga County may be able to help families of active military personnel or veterans as well.
-The government funded agency or non-profit organization provides grants and financial assistance with rent, free food, shelter (rent or mortgage), and utility bills.
+The government funded agency or non-profit organization provides grants and financial assistance with rent, free food, shelter (rent arrears or mortgage payments), and utility bills.
 Vouchers for paying these expenses are offered to qualified individuals.
 The amount of assistance depends on the number of dependents.
 The office is at 1849 Prospect Ave E #150, Cleveland, Ohio 44115, and phone number is (216) 698-2652.

 Crisis Hotline - Tenants with a pay or quit letter (or eviction notice), from their landlord can get help.
 Solutions include legal aid or grants for paying rental arrears.
 Or the agency can help place veterans, single moms, and the disabled into new apartments in Cuyahoga County, as well as assist with deposits, arrange rental subsidies, and provide motel vouchers.
 More on Cuyahoga County eviction help.